chidimo/hack-nairaland/README.md

 # Hack [Nairaland](https://nairaland.com)

-This project is meant to be an exercise in web scraping.
+This project is meant to be a web scraping exercise.
 Please use gently to avoid overloading the nairaland servers.
 I'd advise you work with it at night time, when there's less traffic.
 It also served as an exercise for me in the understanding of html page structure.
 It can for you too.
 I have documented some of the more common structures you'll find on the site.

 Several demos of this project in action are provided in the accompanying `Hack Nairaland` `jupyter notebook`.
 You should start from there.

+There's also an attempt at analyzing post titles.
+This is done in the accompanying `politics-analysis` `jupyter notebook`.
+You may use that as a template for your own analysis.
+The excel files I used in my analysis are available in the `politics-analysis/` folder.

 ## Functionalities offered by this project